Roryeeee/Instagram-Doomscroll-Detector-Documentation/README.md

 ## How It Works

 - **MacroDroid** detects when Instagram is launched on my phone.
-- After a 5-second delay (to avoid false positives), it checks if Instagram is still in the foreground.
+- After a 15-minutes delay, it checks if Instagram is still in the foreground.
 - If yes, **MacroDroid** sends an HTTP POST request (Webhook) to an **n8n** workflow URL.
 - **n8n** checks the incoming webhook, processes the request, and sends a random GIF/message to me via a **Telegram Bot**.